neuro-inc/neuro-cli/CLI.md

 ### neuro admin remove-org-user

-Remove user access from the cluster.
+Remove user access from the org.

 **Usage:**